-- If possible, please bring a laptop with Lightroom/PS or Affinity Photo. - A telephoto zoom, eg. 100 400 mm, is generally better than a fixed telephoto when we are photographing the eagles.
-A telephoto in the range of 300 500 mm is good for the hide work.
-For landscapes, a 24 -70 mm or its equivalent is useful and versatile.
+• If possible, please bring a laptop with Lightroom/PS, CaptureOne or Affinity Photo A telephoto zoom, eg. 100 - 400 mm, is generally better than a fixed telephoto when we are photographing the eagles.
+A telephoto in the range of 300 - 500 mm is good for the hide work.
+For landscapes, a 24 -70 mm or its equivalent is useful and versatile

-- You'll need a tripod, especially for work at dusk. - Please pack a head torch, for safety and navigation. - A walking pole or staff is useful in the hills. - Bring all the chargers, cards, batteries and backup media you need, plus appropriate adaptor if you're travelling from outside the EU.
-Norwegian power sockets deliver 220 volts and accept the Europlug types C and F. - A polarising filter and graduated ND's-only if you have them. - Hand warmers-which help to prolong your battery's life.
-And make your work more comfortable
+- You'll need a tripod, especially for work at dusk.
+Ole Martin provides Arca Swiss compatible gimbals in the hides - Please pack a head torch, for safety and navigation - We recommend, at the very least, YakTrax for your boots, or microspikes, to reduce the risk of slipping on ice - A walking pole or staff is useful in the hills - Bring all the chargers, cards, batteries and backup media you need, plus appropriate adaptor if you're travelling from outside the EU.
+Norwegian power sockets deliver 220 volts and accept the Europlug types C and F.

+- A polarising filter and graduated ND's-only if you have them - Hand warmers-which help to prolong your battery's life.
+And make your work more comfortable.